How Long Do Appliances Usually Last?

 How long does a washing machine last?

-A typical washer should last 10-13 years.
+Typically a washing machine lasts 10-13 years.
 Top-loading washers typically last a few years longer than their front-loading brethren.
 If you use a stacked washer/dryer combo, you may have to replace both if one starts acting up.
+Proper maintenance will likely help your washer last for over 15 years.
 For cleaning, try bleach to remove odors, buildup, and hard water, and vinegar to remove excessive suds.

 How long does a dryer last?